dell/common-github-actions/go-code-tester/README.md

 The `skip-list` is an optional parameter.
 It should be a comma delimited string of package names to skip for the testing coverage criteria.

 The `race-detector` is an optional boolean parameter to enable or disable the race detector.

+The `skip-test` is a regex and passed directly as the -skip option to the `go test` command.